Skip to main content

 Talking Circles

-The ITRC hosts quarterly talking circles for Native and Indigenous community members at UCSD to foster collective care, process the challenges of our times, and celebrate perseverance.
-Facilitated by a Native mental health practitioner, these circles are a space to center Indigenous wellness and wellbeing.
+The ITRC hosts quarterly talking circles for students, faculty, and staff at UCSD to foster collective care, process the challenges of our times, and celebrate perseverance.
+These circles are a space to center Indigenous wellness and wellbeing.
 We invite all members of our community to join us in healing and collective processing.

 UCSD Annual Powwow